UPDATE: Chesterfield police identify female who placed backpack with suspected human remains in dumpster behind store

 The remains were taken to the state medical examiner's office.
 An autopsy was to be conducted Tuesday to determine if the remains are those of a human.

-In addition to talking with the young woman about the contents of the backpack, "we just want to make sure she's okay and doesn't need any medical attention," Louth said.
+In addition to seeking to talk with the young woman about the contents of the backpack, police wanted "to make sure she's OK and doesn't need any medical attention," Louth said.

-Anyone with information about the woman's identify is urged to call Chesterfield police at (804) 748-1251.

 (804) 649-6450